us4useu/us4r-user-docs/docs/content/2_hardware.md

         - EPA (Ultrasonix Probe Adapter)
         - PAU (Ultrasonix Probe Adapter)
         - VPA (ATL/Philips Probe Adapter)
+        - DLPx (GE/RCA Probe Adapter)
         - 2D MATRIX 2372 Vermon probe
         - Custom Probe Adapter (on request)
 :::

+*\* Switching between 4x, 6x and 8x us4OEM module options can be done by
+the Manufacturer only.*

+*\*\* Not easily interchangeable!
+If you plan to use probes above 128 elements from various manufacturers (e.g. Esaote and Philips probes) please contact us4us to find the best solution for you.*

 Depends on connector type, we offer the following adapters: